zhouwg/Awesome-LLM-Inference-On-Android/README.md

 Focus on LLM inference on Android phone/TV/STB, especially Android phone equipped with Qualcomm Snapdragon high-end mobile SoC, such as Snapdragon 8Gen3, 8Elite, 8Elite2....

-Maintain an up-to-date Github repo to track the latest development of fundamental technologies, on-device LLM models, Android APPs, future directions in this rapidly evolving field.
+Maintain an up-to-date Github repo to track the latest development of fundamental technologies, state-of-the-art on-device LLM models, Android APPs, future directions in this rapidly evolving field.

 ##  Table of Contents